J.Crew Code of Vendor Conduct

 Monitoring and ComplianceJ.Crew reserves the right to conduct announced and unannounced inspections of all manufacturing facilities.
 Suppliers should ensure that the requirements in this Code are understood and implemented at every level and must maintain all documentation necessary to demonstrate compliance with the J.Crew Code of Vendor Conduct.
 Suppliers must allow representatives of J.Crew full access to facilities, documents and workers.
 Suppliers shall submit an improvement plan to address any issues of noncompliance that may be found during the course of compliance inspections.
 J.Crew reserves the right to terminate its business relationship with any supplier who is unwilling or unable to comply with the provisions set forth herein.

 J.CREW REsponsible sourcing

-The suppliers that manufacture our products are regularly inspected...
+The suppliers who manufacture our products are regularly inspected...
 READ MORE →

 We terminate a business relationship only as a last resort if a critical issue of noncompliance is identified or...
 READ MORE →

 www.fairfactories.org.
 READ MORE →